The Best Car Insurance in Washington for 2022

 USAA’s policies are only available to present and former military members and their families

 USAA has one of the best reputations in the country.
-In Washington, it is known for its affordable rates and high-quality service.
+In Washington, the company is known for its affordable car insurance rates and high-quality customer service.

 - Accident Forgiveness: If you remain accident-free for five years, USAA won’t increase your premium after your first at-fault accident.